erkston/lobby-bot/README.md

 - ReactionEmojis and ReactionIntervals - These are used for the reactions on the lobby message that users will click to join the lobby.
 There can be any number of each, so long as each emoji has a corresponding time interval.
 From top to bottom in the config they will appear in discord left to right.
 Time intervals must have units attached (30s, 45m, 5h, etc)
 ## Slash Command Configuration (/lbset)
 Any option listed with an asterisk(*) above can be modified on the fly by using "/lbset SETTING VALUE".
 Tab completion also works for those settings that are settable using the command.
-Changing settings via the command has the benifit of not kicking everyone from the current lobby.
-However not all settings are available this way, and some must be changed via config.json with a bot restart.
+Changing settings via the command has the benifit of not kicking everyone from the current lobby, however not all settings are available this way and some must be changed via config.json with a bot restart.
 Any changes made using the command are also temporary until the next restart.
 Permanent changes must be made in the config file.

 Examples:
 - /lbset LobbyThreshold 14
 - /lbset LobbyCooldown 2h

 Setting names are not case-sensitive, however the setting values need to follow the same format as in the config or things will start breaking.
-Cooldowns/timers need to have units (s, m, or h), colors are in hex, thresholds are integers, and PersistentLobbyRoleEnable is true/false.
+Cooldowns/timers need to have units (s, m, or h), colors are in hex, thresholds are integers, and PersistentLobbyRolePingEnable is true/false.